When the Curious Abandon Honesty: Federated Learning Is Not Private: Active Adversarial Initialization of the First Fully-Connected Layer

 \subsection{Adversarial Weight Initialization}

 Intuitively, our approach adversarially initializes each row of the weight matrix to increase the likelihood that only one data point in a given mini-batch will activate the neuron corresponding to that row.
 To achieve this, we initialize a randomly chosen half of the components of the weight row to negative values, and the other half to the corresponding positive values, by sampling from a Gaussian normal distribution.
-Negative weights are sampled with slightly larger absolute values than the positive weights to decrease the likelihood of multiple training points activating the corresponding neuron.
+The positive components of the weight row are scaled down with a small factor $s<1$ in comparison to the negative components.
+This increases the impact of the negative components on the weighted input sum to the corresponding neuron.
+This causes most input data points to produce non-positive input to the neuron, such that only a few (in the best case only one) input data point activates the neuron.
 See \Cref{algo:adv_weight_initialization} for a formalization of our initialization.

-We use a relatively large standard deviation, such as $\sigma=0.5$, so sampled points span widely across the weight range.
-This causes some features to be multiplied with relatively large positive or large negative values, and thereby increases the variability of the sums in \Cref{eq:weight_rules} across data points, ensuring that the inequality holds only for a few of them---in the best case only one---which allows for perfect extraction.

 We use the scaling factor $s$ to specify how much larger the absolute values of the negative weight components should be than the positive values.
 This determines how "aggressively" our activation causes weighted inputs to individual neurons to be negative, thereby to be filtered out by the $\ReLU$ function and to have zero gradients for most input data points.
-The ideal value of $s$ when it comes to attack effectiveness is dataset dependent; it could be fine-tuned by an \attacker through access to one mini-batch of data, or over time by evaluating the attack success on the gradients received from the users.
-However, to set $s$, the \attacker does not rely on knowledge about the actual values of the input data features and how they relate.
-In fact, the only assumptions we need to make is that our \attacker knows the \emph{dimensionality} of the data, \ie the number of data features, and that features are scaled in the range $[0,1]$, which is a standard pre-processing step.
+The ideal value of $s$ when it comes to attack effectiveness is dataset-dependent.
+The \attacker can to fine-tune $s$ either on a small amount of data from the \users' input domain it holds before sending the \namenoformat to the \users.
+Alternatively, they can fine-tune $s$ without any data from the \users' input domain and solely by exploiting the passive data leakage, or using data with the same dimensionality as the \users' data as we show in \Cref{sub:active_attack_evaluation}.